Introduction to profit and loss statement

 The direct cost of producing goods is the cost of goods sold.
 This includes the cost of materials, labor, and overheads directly used to manufacture a product.
 Also, all the indirect costs of production like marketing and selling expenses are not a part of this cost.

-Revenue earned less cost of goods sold is known as the gross margin.
+Revenue earned less than the cost of goods sold is known as the gross margin.
 In simple words, all the direct costs relating to the goods produced or services rendered are deducted from the total revenue figure to arrive at the gross margin.

 Selling, general and administrative expenses